jeremykohn/Repeater/README.md

 # Repeater

+Introducing Repeater, a full-featured [replacement](http://zetafleet.com/blog/why-i-consider-setinterval-harmful for JavaScript's native setInterval.

-Repeater is a JavaScript module that repeats any function at a regular interval.
-Repeater is designed to [replace](http://zetafleet.com/blog/why-i-consider-setinterval-harmful) JavaScript's native setInterval function.
+Repeater, true to its name, executes a JavaScript function at a regular interval.
+It includes these features:

-Try the demo!
-You can start, pause, resume, and reset the repeater at any time.
+* Pause, resume, and reset the interval
+* Specify a maximum number of repeats
+* Get the elapsed time

-Version: 0.2
+Version: 0.3

 License: MIT